 The Northern Lights, also known as the Aurora Borealis, are one of the biggest attractions for tourists visiting the country.
 This natural light display can only be seen in the winter in the world’s northernmost countries.
 The Northern Lights are definitely something to be experienced in person, and Iceland is the perfect place to do so.

 In Iceland, the Northern Lights can be seen for eight months of the year, beginning in late August and ending in April.
-No experience can match the sight of the dark night sky speckled by stars and decorated by a dancing wave of colors.
+No experience can match the sight of the dark night sky speckled by stars and decorated by a dancing wave of colours.
 These undulating strands of green, purple, and pale pink light are a must-see natural phenomenon.

 The Best Time to Do This: From September to April